SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - Added options under **Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization** to quickly/easily configure the appearance of the generated web page when packaging for HTML5.
 Customization includes background color, visibility of each toolbar button, button labels, transparent toolbar, and overlay toolbar (moves the toolbar above the rendered content to avoid wasting screen space).

-There are also a number of [CAVEATS](CAVEATS.md) with this fork that you should also be aware of.
+There are a number of [CAVEATS](CAVEATS.md) with this fork that you should be aware of.
 Also see [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical issues / troubleshooting / workarounds.

 ## Git Repository / Branches

-**To access the links below you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected) - if you do not do this you will see [404 errors](https://github.com/UnrealEngineHTML5/Documentation/issues/12#issuecomment-597729773).**
+_NOTE: To access the links below you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected) - if you do not do this you will see [404 errors](https://github.com/UnrealEngineHTML5/Documentation/issues/12#issuecomment-597729773)._

 ### 4.27 HTML5 ES3 (WebGL 2)

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3

-This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.73**
+This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.74**

-It is based on the rolling Epic `4.27-plus` branch so the best way to view the changes made by this fork is a [diff against Epic 4.27-plus and @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) (this shows the actual changes made by this fork in the plugin code to get it working with UE4.27).
+It is based on the rolling Epic 4.27-plus branch so the best way to view the changes made by this fork is a [diff against Epic 4.27-plus and @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) (this shows the actual changes made by this fork in the plugin code to get it working with UE4.27).
 Otherwise if you look at a [diff against just Epic 4.27-plus](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) it will just show the plugin code as new files in the Platforms/HTML5 folder.

 ### 4.24 HTML5 ES2 (WebGL 1)

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2

-This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.73**
+This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.74**

 It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin.
 This may be useful as a fallback if you still need to use UE 4.24 and/or ES2 but want the other changes above.
 If you want to look at the changes see this [diff against @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2).